tioscobs/render-cube-on-cmd/README.md

-# render-cube-on-cmd
+# Rendering a 3D Cube on Win-CMD
-Trying to render a 3D Cube on Windows CMD (the easiest way possible)
+Since I've discovered the C++ library [cppconlib](https://github.com/mariusbancila/cppconlib), I've been trying to render a 3D cube on windows prompt... the easiest way possible 😊